gracelang/language/spec.md

 ## Type Declarations

 Types, including parameterized types, may be named in type declarations.
-By convention, tha names of types start with an uppercase letter.
+By convention, the names of types start with an uppercase letter.
 The `type` keyword may be omitted from the right-hand-side of a type declaration when the right-hand-side is a simple type literal.
 Type declarations may not be overridden.